rizinorg/rizin/.github/ISSUE_TEMPLATE/bug_report.md

 # This template is meant for bug reports, if you have a feature request, please be as descriptive as possible and delete the template

-Make sure you are testing using the latest git version of radare2 before submitting any issue.
+Make sure you are testing using the latest git version of rizin before submitting any issue.

 *If you would like to report a bug, please fill the template below*